 martyrdom - st sebastian

-And for individuals with no strong attachment to life, voluntary martyrdom is an extremely noble way to go.
-Not only does your willingness to die for your beliefs create “shock and awe” in the oppressors, but you also get to become a “star” in your own community (albeit posthumously)—and your family will be well honoured—and you will get special treatment by the Almighty in the afterlife.
+For individuals with no strong attachment to life, choosing to become a martyr (in the name of Islam, say) — and taking out a few non-believers at the same time — can seem an extremely noble and attractive way to go.
+Not only does your willingness to die for your beliefs create “shock and awe” in the oppressors, but you also get to be feted in your own community (albeit posthumously)—and your family will be well honoured—and you are promised special treatment by the Almighty in the afterlife.

 The Koran prohibits suicide, religious scholars say.
 But some Muslim groups insist that by classifying the bombers as martyrs, their self-destruction becomes permissible because it is a form of self-sacrifice, and because it is honorable to die in battle against infidels.